 The problem of opiate addiction and treatment is apparent—the most frequently abused drugs are prescription palliative drugs, which are usually opioids, and the opioid medications used in treatment, such as Suboxone, carry a risk of addiction.
 The cyclical natureof the problem necessitates intervention from the medical community to help protect Americans from opioid addiction.

 Both Suboxone and methadone are U.S. Food and Drug Administration-approved pharmacologic treatments for opioid dependence and addiction (other drugs, such as Subutex and naltrexone are also prescribed but less common).

-With the street being center stage on the war on drugs, a helpful detection tool for opioids is to know their street names.
-Suboxone is also known as “bupe,” “stop signs/stops,” “box/boxes,” “oranges” and “sub/subs.”
+Methadone use in opioid addiction treatment continues to rise as does Suboxone and buprenorphine use.On the street, however, Suboxone is also known as “bupe,” “stop signs/stops,” “box/boxes,” “oranges” and “sub/subs.”
 Methadone also goes by “dolls,” “done,” “Maria” and “jungle juice/juice.”

-One key difference between Suboxone and methadone relates to their administration and distribution.
-Methadone is only available at certified clinics, while the Drug Abuse Treatment Act (DATA) of 2000 approved Suboxone and Subutex as the first narcotics for addiction treatment to be available at doctors’ offices.
+One key difference between Suboxone and methadone is that methadone is only available at certified clinics while the Drug Abuse Treatment Act (DATA) of 2000 approved Suboxone and Subutex as the first narcotics for addiction treatment to be available at doctors’ offices.
 One of the reasons for the difference in availability of these treatments is that Suboxone and Subutex have a lower risk of overdose and potential for abuse compared to methadone.

 - Lessens the impact of opioid withdrawal symptoms